 Uses of Cloud Computing

 We use cloud computing in our everyday life without even realizing it.
-Sending an email through an online service provider, listening to music, playing games or even just storing pictures and documents in our mobile, all of this possibly uses cloud computing.
+Sending an email through an online service provider, listening to music, playing games or even just storing pictures and documents on our mobile all of this possibly uses cloud computing.
 Let us look at what all can be done using Cloud Computing.

-Cloud computing helps us in building and deploying web and mobile applications quickly, on any platform.
+Creating new applications: Cloud computing helps us in building and deploying web and mobile applications quickly on any platform.
 Cloud computing services help us in accessing the resources needed to meet our application’s requirements.

-Cloud computing helps in protecting our data by moving it over the Internet to a remote cloud storage system, efficiently.
-This can be done at a large scale and this data can be reachable from any place and any device.
+Store, backup, or retrieve data: Cloud computing helps in protecting our data by moving it over the Internet to a remote cloud storage system efficiently.
+This can be done at a large scale, and this data can be reachable from any place and any device.

-This helps you to stay on top of the latest technology and updates, without having to purchase it.
+Delivering software on demand-basis: This helps you to stay on top of the latest technology and updates without having to purchase it.

 Benefits of Cloud Computing

-- Cloud computing allows users to pay merely for the resources and infrastructure they are using.
+- It allows users to pay merely for the resources and infrastructure they are using.

 - With the help of cloud computing, organizations can easily shift certain areas of their application back and forth from the cloud or to another platform, if and when required, according to their budget or to keep themselves updated with the latest technology.

-- Cloud computing makes it easier to develop adaptable applications that are easily customizable while allowing users to complete control over the code.
+- It makes it easier to develop adaptable applications that are easily customizable while allowing users to complete control over the code.